 - Send a Message

-Using a felt-tipped marker, write fun messages on the skin of clementines ("Hi, Cutie!") or bananas ("I'm bananas for you!").
+Using a felt-tipped marker, write fun messages on the peels of clementines ("Hi, Cutie!") or bananas ("I'm bananas for you!").

-Strawberries are rich in vitamin C and fiber and are a naturally healthy treat.
-Serve them with a small dollop of whipped cream.
+Strawberries, a naturally healthy treat, provide dietary fiber and are rich in vitamin C. Serve them with a small dollop of whipped cream or yogurt.

-Set up a "dip bar" and let kids make their own snack plates with cut up vegetables, whole-grain pita chips and low-fat cheese cubes to dip into tomato salsa.
+Set up a "dip bar" and let kids make their own snack plates with cut up vegetables, whole-grain pita chips or crackers and low-fat cheese cubes to dip into tomato salsa.

 - Banana Split Love Boats